Commercial Real Estate Lease Management Software: Compare Top Platforms (2025)

 The beauty of subscription-based pricing is predictability—no surprise costs when you need to pull a critical report or onboard a new team member.
 Plus, the ROI is usually immediate.
 When you're saving hours on CAM reconciliations and catching rent escalations you might have missed, the software often pays for itself within the first quarter.

-At GrowthFactor, we keep it simple with three plans: Core at $500 per month for smaller portfolios just getting started, Growth at $1,500 per month for expanding teams, and Enterprise plans with custom pricing for large or complex operations.
+At GrowthFactor, we keep it simple with three plans: Starter at $200 per month for growing retailers with fewer than 10 locations, Core at $1,000 per month for expanding retailers with larger portfolios, and Enterprise plans with custom pricing for large or complex operations.
 No hidden fees, no surprise charges—just transparent value that scales with your success.

 Seamless Integration with Your Tech Stack